What is Lump Charcoal?

 Lump charcoal is 100% natural and pure, with no additives.
-It’s just wood, that has been burnt down until it’s pure carbon in an oxygen-poor environment at very high temperatures.
-It’s burn behaviour will depend on what wood it was originally, for example maple or oak give a steady heat, some other woods can be a bit sparky.
-Lump coal will burn hotter, but quicker than briquettes, so the burn time is shorter.
-Make sure you get lump charcoal that has been double sieved, so you're not paying for something that’s messy and you can't burn.
+It’s wood that has been burnt down until it’s pure carbon in an oxygen-poor environment at very high temperatures.
+Its burn behaviour will depend on what wood it was originally; for example, maple or oak gives a steady heat, and some other woods can be sparky.
+Lump coal will burn hotter but quicker than briquettes, so the burn time is shorter.
+Ensure you get lump charcoal double-sieved, so you're not paying for something messy and can't burn.

 Briquettes have a pillow shape and are a composite fuel.
-They're a mixture of coal dust, accelerants, charcoal fines, binders and an oxidising agent.
-The binder makes sure the briquettes stay in their unique shape (it is usually a food grade starch), it also makes sure the briquette doesn't crumble.
+They combine coal dust, accelerants, charcoal fines, binders and an oxidising agent.
+The binder makes sure the briquettes stay in their unique shape (it is usually a food-grade starch), and it also makes sure the briquette doesn't crumble.
 The oxidising agent ensures the briquette is easy to light.
-The rest is generally coal or charcoal fines that is carbonised hardwood.
-Some briquettes do give off a acrid smelling smoke to start with, so using a chimney starter is recommended.
-We recommend using Heatbeads which are odourless and smokeless.
-They provide high and consistent cooking temperatures.
+The rest is generally coal or charcoal fines that are carbonised hardwood.
+Some briquettes give off acrid-smelling smoke, so a chimney starter is recommended.

 We asked Noel Hassapladakis the following questions about lump vs briquettes when it comes to charcoal BBQ:

 When it comes to cooking, a useful tip is to opt for briquettes if you plan on cooking low and slow.
 Although this fuel has little flavour, any wood you introduce will be prominent in the taste.
 Briquettes are great for producing long-lasting heat, and while they can be used for searing, doing so means missing out on the opportunity to infuse more flavour into your dish.